Hausdorff-type metric geometry of the space of Cauchy hypersurfaces: A Hausdorff-type metric on the space of Cauchy sets

 Every Cauchy set in a globally hyperbolic Lorentzian manifold is a Lipschitz hypersurface (see e.g.~\cite[Theorem~2.147]{Mi19}), which is why it is usually called a \emph{Cauchy hypersurface} in this case.
 In a Lorentzian manifold $M$ neither the precise regularity of a causal resp.~timelike curve nor the precise sense of ``timelike'' (see Subsection~\ref{sub:ms_spaces}) does make a difference for the definition of a (strong) Cauchy set, as explained in more detail in the next remark.

-\begin{rem} Suppose that a subset $S$ of $M$ is intersected exactly once by every inextendible Lipschitz continuous a.e.~timelike (causal) curve $\gamma$ (i.e.~$\gamma'(t)$ timelike (causal) for almost all~$t$).
-If an inextendible continuous timelike (causal) curve intersects $S$ twice, say in $x,y\in M$ with $x \ll y$, then one can also construct an inextendible Lipschitz continuous a.e.~timelike (causal) curve intersecting $S$ twice, namely as a concatenation of a past inextendible Lipschitz timelike (causal) curve ending at $x$, a smooth timelike (causal) geodesic from $x$ to $y$, and a future inextendible Lipschitz timelike (causal) curve starting at $y$ by an application of a Lipschitz version of Corollary~\ref{cor:inex_timelike} and the fact that $M$ is regular and geodesic.
-Similarly, if an inextendible continuous timelike (causal) curve does not intersect $S$, then one can also construct an inextendible Lipschitz continuous a.e.~timelike (causal) curve that does not intersect $S$; see the proofs of \cite[Lemma~14.29]{On83} and Proposition~\ref{prp:tcc_propAB}.
+\begin{rem} First, recall from Remarks on Definition~\ref{dfn:inext_def} that the notion of inextendibility is unambiguous in case of a globally hyperbolic Lorentzian manifold $M$.
+Suppose that a subset $S$ of $M$ is intersected exactly once by every inextendible locally Lipschitz continuous a.e.~timelike (causal) curve $\gamma$ (i.e.~$\gamma'(t)$ timelike (causal) for almost all~$t$).
+If an inextendible continuous timelike (causal) curve intersects $S$ twice, say in $x,y\in M$ with $x \ll y$ ($x\leq y$), then one can also construct an inextendible locally Lipschitz continuous a.e.~timelike (causal) curve intersecting $S$ twice, namely as a concatenation of a past inextendible locally Lipschitz continuous timelike (causal) curve ending at $x$, a smooth timelike (causal) geodesic from $x$ to $y$, and a future inextendible locally Lipschitz continuous timelike (causal) curve starting at $y$ by an application of a Lipschitz version of Corollary~\ref{cor:inex_timelike} and the fact that $M$ is regular and geodesic.
+Similarly, if an inextendible continuous timelike (causal) curve does not intersect $S$, then one can construct an inextendible locally Lipschitz continuous a.e.~timelike (causal) curve that does not intersect $S$; see the proofs of \cite[Lemma~14.29]{On83} and Proposition~\ref{prp:tcc_propAB}.
 In view of \cite[Lemma~3.1 and Corollary~3.2]{LP25}, the same discussion applies to conical Minkowski spacetimes. \end{rem}

 In a Lorentzian manifold, a Cauchy hypersurface is intersected by every inextendible causal curve, and every causal curve is the restriction of an inextendible causal curve; see \cite[Lemma 14.29]{On83} and \cite[Proposition 2.22]{BG25}, for instance.
-Hence, in this case a Cauchy hypersurface $S$ is strong if and only if it is \emph{acausal}, i.e.~intersected only once by every causal curve.
+Hence, in this case a Cauchy hypersurface $S$ is strong if and only if it is \emph{acausal}, i.e.~intersected at most once by every causal curve.
 In Minkowski space it is easy to construct Cauchy hypersurfaces that are not acausal.

-As mentioned in the introduction, a Lorentzian manifold has a Cauchy hypersurface if and only if it is globally hyperbolic; see \cite[Theorem 11]{Ge70}.
+As mentioned in the introduction, a Lorentzian manifold has a Cauchy hypersurface if and only if it is globally hyperbolic, and in this case all Cauchy hypersurfaces are homeomorphic; see \cite[Theorem 11]{Ge70}.
 In fact, every globally hyperbolic Lorentzian manifold has a smooth spacelike, and hence acausal, Cauchy hypersurface, as proved in \cite{BS03}.
-In particular, the existence of a Cauchy hypersurface is independent of whether it is defined in terms of inextendible timelike or causal curves.